yasminasarmanova/Coffee-ERP/README.md

 npm run dev
 ```
 ## Running with Docker
-To deploy in an isolated environment:
+To run the project locally in an isolated environment using Docker
 ```
 ### Build and run containers
 docker compose up --build